Perak: Telecommunications and broadcasting

-Telecommunications in Perak was originally administered by the Posts and Telecommunication Department, and maintained by the British Cable & Wireless Communications, responsible for all telecommunication services in Malaya.
+Telecommunications in Perak was originally administered by the Posts and Telecommunication Department and maintained by the British Cable & Wireless Communications, responsible for all telecommunication services in Malaya.
 The first telegraph line, connecting the British Resident's Perak House in Kuala Kangsar to the house of the Deputy British Resident at Taiping, was laid by the Department of Posts and Telegraph in 1874.
 Further lines were then built to link all of the key British economic areas of the time, and in particular the British Straits Settlements territory.
 Following the foundation of the Federation of Malaysia in 1963, in 1968 the telecommunications departments in Malaya and Borneo merged to form the Telecommunications Department Malaysia, which later became Telekom Malaysia (TM).
 The state remains committed to full co-operation with the federal government to implement the latest telecommunications development projects in Perak.

 Perak is set to become the first Malaysian state to introduce the National Fiberisation and Connectivity Plan (NFCP) for high-speed Internet in rural areas.
 Television broadcasting in the state is divided into terrestrial and satellite television.
 There are two types of free-to-air television providers: MYTV Broadcasting (digital terrestrial) and Astro NJOI (satellite), while IPTV is accessed via Unifi TV through the UniFi fibre optic internet subscription service.
 The Malaysian federal government operates one state radio channel, Perak FM.

 Transport

 Malaysia's North–South Expressway connects Perak with the other west coast Malaysian states and federal territories.
-Perak has two categories of road, as at 2016 totalling 1516 km of federal roads, and 28767 km of state roads.
+Perak has two categories of roads, as of 2016 totalling 1516 km of federal roads, and 28767 km of state roads.
 A new highway, the West Coast Expressway, is being built to link the coastal areas of the state and reduce the growing traffic congestion.
-Perak has a dual carriageway road network, and follows the left-hand traffic rule.
+Perak has a dual carriageway road network and follows the left-hand traffic rule.
 Towns provide public transport, including buses, taxis, and Grab services.
 Under the Eleventh Malaysia Plan (11MP), around 23 infrastructure projects, worth RM4.7 billion, have been implemented.
 These include 11 road projects for the state, involving allocations of RM1.84 billion for upgrade and expansion works carried out by the Public Works Department (PWD).

 Ipoh railway station, on Jalan Panglima Bukit Gantang Wahab in the state capital, is the oldest station of Perak's rail network.
 It was built by the British in 1917, and upgraded in 1936.
 In 2019, an integrated development project was launched to upgrade the railway station and its surrounding areas.
 Boat services provide the main transport access to Pangkor Island, in addition to air travel.
 Sultan Azlan Shah Airport is Perak's main international airport, acting as the main gateway to the state.
 Other public airports include Pangkor Airport and Sitiawan Airport, and there are private or restricted airfields such as Jendarata Airport and the military Taiping Airport.